-Top 10 world news: Xi jinping speaks up about China's Covid situation; Ukraine calls for Russia's UNSC removal
+Top 10 world news: Xi Jinping speaks up about China's Covid situation; Ukraine calls for Russia's UNSC removal

 Here are the top 10 news from across the world.

 In the latest, as China reels under a deadly Covid wave, President Xi Jinping has finally spoken up.
 On the Russia-Ukraine front, Ukraine has called for Russia's exclusion from the UN's Security Council.
-Meanwhile, in South Asia, Pushpa Kamal Dahal was sworn in as the new PM of the country.
+Meanwhile, in South Asia, Pushpa Kamal Dahal was sworn in as the new PM of Nepal.

 Click on the headlines to read more.